 Each character is portrayed tenderly, with their own individual peccadillos cleverly unravelled throughout the performance.
 Whether it’s Nunan’s channeling of Ben’s anxiety early in the play, Jackson’s forceful mid-story abandonment of religion as Linda, or Truman’s moving performance of Wol’s fear of imminent death at its end, Rodgers and Yap expertly weave each character’s arcs together to deliver a most impactful cast performance.

 That being said, Valerie Bader’s limited time on stage is the stand-out individual performance.
-Whether playing Grandma or Dr Eve, her ability to steal scenes with incredible comedic timing and great chemistry with on-stage husband Mark Lee and weight to the intense emotional baggage that is Sunbeam.
+Whether playing Grandma or Dr Eve, her ability to steal scenes with incredible comedic timing and great chemistry with on-stage husband Mark Lee lighten the weight of the intense emotional baggage within Sunbeam.